laralord-project/Server/documentation/05_scheduler.md

 - Executes scheduled tasks across multiple tenants.
 - Supports isolated task execution for each tenant.
 - Compatible with various environment sources, including Vault and directory-based configurations.

+#### **How It works**

+- On execution start scheduler load all tenants environment variables from ENV SOURCE and spawn multiple child processes.
+- Each of child process wait for next minute and start `artisan scheduler:run` on random order of tenants.
+Each command execute of the child processes pnctl fork to isolate the application.
+- Before execution of tenant's command scheduler set the mutex for that tenant which will expire on next minute
+- After all tenants scheduler execution complete - waiting for next minute to repeat the calls

+> <span style="color:orange;">**WARNING**</span>
+>
+> Avoid long-running scheduled commands on your Console/Kernel.php file because it could block the scheduler and cause some tenants missing minutes
+>
+> Dispatch all long-running commands to queue.

 #### **Commands**